usmansbk/blog-draft/markdowns/redux.md

 }
 ```

-We can prevent this by passing only the todos state as an argument to the reducer function.
+The `todoReducer` should only be reponsible for the `todos` state.
+We can achieve this by passing only the todos state as an argument to the function.

 ```js
 function todoReducer(todos, action) {